pawseidon/Discord-AI-Chatbot/README.md

 <summary><strong>Features ✨ (Click to expand)</strong></summary>

 - [x] Hybrid Command System: Get the best of slash and normal commands.
 It's like a buffet! ⚙️
+- [x] Streaming Responses: Watch responses appear in real-time as they're generated for a more interactive experience! ⚡
 - [x] Imagine generation: Make your imagination come true for free 🤖
 - [x] Free LLM Model: Enjoy the powerful capabilities of this language model without spending a dime. 🤖
 - [x] Mention Recognition: The bot always responds when you mention it or say its name.
 It's as attentive as a squirrel spotting a shiny acorn! ⚙️